Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 - Once you see the web job ***EnergyResourceDataSimulator*** in the list, select it and click ***Run*** on the top of that tab.

-- Wait till the STATUS changes to Completed.
+- The job runs for approx. 10 minutes.
+Wait till the STATUS changes to Running.
+This jobs goes to sleep for 60 mins after every run.
+The status still remains running.

 ##### 4) Add AzureBatchWebJob Web Job